farm-ng/amiga-dev-kit/docs/dashboard/README.md

 ## Features overview

-**The farm-ng Dash display is an Beta early release product, specification and rating are subject to change**
+**The farm-ng Dash display is a Beta early release product, specification and rating are subject to change**